cscart/docs/en/user_guide/users/vendors/account_balance.rst

 In some cases, payouts can be issued and even completed automatically:

-* The :doc:`Vendor plans </user_guide/addons/vendor_plans/index>` add-on issues payouts with the *Pending* status.
+* The :doc:`/user_guide/addons/vendor_plans/index` add-on issues payouts with the *Pending* status.
 This is done to request one-time and periordic payments from vendors for being subscribed to a certain plan.

-* The :doc:`PayPal Adaptive Payments </user_guide/addons/paypal_adaptive/index>` add-on can change the status of payouts to *Completed*.
+* The :doc:`/user_guide/addons/stripe_connect/index` add-on can change the status of payouts to *Completed*.
 This is done when you allow the add-on to collect payouts from vendors automatically.

 To issue a payout manually: